codelion/optillm/README.md

 with your HuggingFace key.
 We also support adding any number of LoRAs on top of the model by using the `+` separator.

 E.g. The following code loads the base model `meta-llama/Llama-3.2-1B-Instruct` and then adds two LoRAs on top - `patched-codes/Llama-3.2-1B-FixVulns` and `patched-codes/Llama-3.2-1B-FastApply`.
-You can specify which LoRA to use using the `active_adapter` param in `extra_args` field of OpenAI SDK client.
+You can specify which LoRA to use using the `active_adapter` param in `extra_body` field of OpenAI SDK client.
 By default we will load the last specified adapter.

 ```python
 OPENAI_BASE_URL = "http://localhost:8000/v1"